-South Dakota State Tax Guide
+South Dakota Tax Guide

-South Dakota State Tax: Overview
+South Dakota state tax: Overview

 South Dakota has no income tax.
 The combined state and local sales tax rate is fairly low when compared to other states.
 But, sales tax in South Dakota applies to both groceries and clothing.